 # Don’t spend all your time on the computer – it is important to see friends too!

-- # Don’t watch too much tv either go out with your mates or if it is raining spend time with family members.
+# Don’t watch too much television either go out with your mates or if it is raining spend time with family members.
 For Example: siblings, parents or pets.

 # Enjoy yourself.